The United States designates Colombia as not having cooperated in the drug war for the first time in almost 30 years - ExBulletin

 The United States designates Colombia as not having cooperated in the drug war for the first time in almost 30 years

-The Trump administration added Colombia on Monday to a list of nations that do not cooperate for the first time in the drug war in almost 30 years, a spicy reprimand for a traditional American ally which reflects a recent increase in cocaine production and effilossed ties between the White House and the country's left president.
+Miami The Trump administration added Colombia on Monday to a list of nations who did not cooperate in the drug war for the first time in almost 30 years, a spicy reprimand with a traditional American ally which reflects a recent increase in the production of cocaine and the flavored links between the White House and the country's left president.

 Even if he determined that Colombia had failed to comply with its international obligations on the maintenance of the Board, the Trump administration issued a renunciation of sanctions which would have triggered major aid reductions, citing vital American national interests.

-However, this is a major step against one of the richest allies in the United States in Latin America, and this could hinder efforts to restore campaign security, according to Adam Isacson, security researcher at the Washington office in Latin America.
+However, this is a major step against one of the most faithful allies in the United States in Latin America, which, according to analysts, could harm the economy and hinder efforts to restore campaign security.

-Colombian President Gustavo Petro said that he regretted the decision, which neglected decades of blood breaking by Colombian security forces and civilians on behalf of a drug war led by the United States.

-Colombian President Gustavo Petro speaks during a meeting of leaders of the organization of Amazon cooperation treaties in Bogota, Colombia, August 22, 2025.
-Fernando Vergara /
+President Gustavo Petro, who said on several occasions that whiskey kills more people than cocaine, deplored Trumps' decision at a television meeting on Monday, saying Colombia had been penalized after sacrificing the lives of dozens of police, soldiers and regular citizens, trying to prevent cocaine from reaching the United States.

-“Everything we do has nothing to do with the Colombian people,” said Petro during a television address on Monday evening.
-“It is to prevent American society from dirtying its nose in order to work, work and work, because this medication is a stimulant.”
+What we do is not really relevant to the Colombian people, he said about the anti-Drug efforts of the nations.
+He to prevent North American society from hacking his nose in cocaine.

-The United States added Colombia for the last time to the list, by a process known as awarding in 1997 when the country's cartels – by threats of violence and money – had poisoned a large part of the institutions in the country.
+The United States added Colombia for the last time to the list, by a process known as a decertification in 1997, when the country's cartels by threats of violence and money had poisoned a large part of the institutions of the nations.

-The president at the time, Ernesto Samper, faced credible charges to receive illicit campaign contributions from the Cali cartel, now disappeared, and an airplane he had to use for a trip to New York to attend the session of the United Nations General Assembly was found carrying 4 kilograms of heroin.
+The president at the time, Ernesto Samper, faced credible charges to receive illicit campaign contributions from the Cali cartel, now disappeared and an airplane he had to use for a trip to New York to attend the session of the United Nations General Assembly was found carrying 4 kilograms of heroine.

 A remarkable turnaround started once Samper left office.
-Successive American administrations – Republicans and Democrats – have sent billions of foreign assistance to Colombia to eradicate illegal co -coca cultures, strengthen its armed forces in the fight against drugs fueled by drugs and provide economic alternatives to poor farmers who are on the lowest plump of the cocaine industry.
+Successive American, republican and democrats administrations, have sent billions of foreign aid to Colombia to eradicate illegal coca crops, strengthen its armed forces in the fight against drugs powered by drugs and provide economic alternatives to poor farmers who are on the lowest deputies of the cocaine industry.

-La Blanchisserie dry on a clothesline in the middle of a coca field on a hill of the Macay Canyon in the southwest of Colombia on August 13, 2024.
-Fernando Vergara / AP

-This cooperation began to collapse after the suspension a decade of aerial eradication of Coca fields ago with glyphosate.
-He followed a decision by the Colombian High Court which determined that the program funded by the United States was potentially harmful to the environment and farmers.
+This cooperation, a rare success of the United States’s foreign policy in Latin America, began to fall asleep following the suspension a decade of aerial eradication of coca fields with glyphosate.
+He followed a decision of the High Court of Colombia which determined that the program funded by the United States was potentially harmful to the environment and farmers.

-A 2016 peace agreement with the Revolutionary Armed Forces in Colombia, the largest rebellious group in the country known under the name of FARC, also committed Colombia to revive punitive policies compared to the American spray of the Orange agent during the Vietnam War in favor of the construction of the State, the rural development and the voluntary substitution of voluntary cultures.
+A 2016 peace agreement with the Revolutionary Armed Forces in Colombia, the largest rebellious group of nations known under the name of FARC, also committed Colombia to revive punitive policies compared to the American spray of the Orange agent during the Vietnam War in favor of the construction of the State, the rural development and the voluntary substitution of voluntary cultures.

 Since then, the production of cocaine has skyrocketed.
 The quantity of land dedicated to COCA cultivation, the basic ingredient of cocaine, has almost tripled in the last decade for a record of 253,000 hectares in 2023, according to the latest report available to the United Nations Office on Drugs and Crime.
 It is almost triple the size of New York.